The Best Protein Powders for Weight and Fat Loss

 Table 1 shows how these three protein powders compare in regard to their other macronutrient and their calories.

 Table 1.
-Calories and Macronutrients (grams) per 100 grams of Myprotein (MP) and Bodybuilding Warehouse (BW) Milk-Based Protein Powders
+Calories and Macronutrients per 100 Grams of Optimum Nutrition (ON), Myprotein (MP), and Bodybuilding Warehouse (BW) Milk-Based Protein Powders

-As you can see in Table 1, Myprotein's casein powder has fewer calories than the other options, whereas the whey isolate from Bodybuilding Warehouse has the most protein.
+As you can see in Table 1, the casein powders from Optimum Nutrition and Myprotein have fewer calories than the other options, whereas the whey isolate from Bodybuilding Warehouse has the most protein.
 Therefore, the former may be preferable if your priority is losing weight, while the latter might be better if your priority is maintaining or developing muscle and strength.
 However, whey concentrates are often substantially cheaper than the other choices and are quite similar in terms of calories and protein, so they would be a great option if you're looking for a protein supplement to enhance your physique that isn't going to cost you too much.
+For example, a good option is Optimum Nutrition's whey concentrate, which has the highest rating out of all the powders in the table.

 If you're not sure which to go for, you could pick one of these small and inexpensive samples from Myprotein: